-All Airbnb hosts want their property to be booked at the best rate and to show up on the first page of search results, but how can one get there?
+All hosts want their property to be booked at the best rate and to show up on the first page of search results, but how can one get there?
 It turns out that with the right data and analytics, optimizing your listing on Airbnb does not need to be difficult.

-A data-driven approach, plus an Airbnb dynamic pricing tool, is key to managing your Airbnb business.
+A data-driven approach, plus a dynamic pricing tool, is key to managing your vacation rental business.
 This will help you pinpoint where the problem areas are in your short-term rental strategy and how to fix them.
 If you’re looking to improve your listing on Airbnb to get booked more often and to show up higher in search results, check out our list of the most effective Airbnb data and analytics to track.

 Occupancy rates are simply the number of booked nights in a time period divided by the available number of nights (Occupancy rate = booked nights / nights available).
 This stat tells you how often your property is being booked, which is vital to track the performance of your listing.